 Some pairs of underwear.
 Carry some pairs of underwear from home.

-A warm down jacket – Ultralight packable down jacket – if you do not want to carry then you can also rent in Kathmandu fora few dollars.
+A warm down jacket – Ultralight packable down jacket – if you do not want to carry then you can also rent one in Kathmandu fora few dollars.

 Trekking T-shirts and trousers – make sure to bring some good hiking trekking t-shirt and trousers